Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Exponential growth

+Given a free group outer automorphism $\Phi$, say a subgroup $P$ is \emph{polynomially growing} (for $\Phi$) if there is a power $m$ and a representative $\alpha$ of $\Phi^m$ so that $P\alpha = P$ and the restriction of $\alpha$ to $P$ is polynomially growing.

+\begin{prop}[{\cite[Proposition 1.4]{LevittInequalities}}] Every non-trivial polynomially growing subgroup is contained in a unique maximal polynomially growing subgroup.
+Maximal polynomially growing subgroups have finite rank, are malnormal, and there are only finitely many conjugacy classes of them. \end{prop}

+These maximal polynomially growing subgroups are a key ingredient in the relatively hyperbolic structure of a free-by-cyclic group:

-\begin{thm} If $\varphi$ is an automorphism of $F_n$ with at least one exponentially growing element, the semidirect product $F_n \rtimes_\varphi \Z$ is relatively hyperbolic with respect to the mapping torus of the collection of maximal polynomially growing subgroups.
-(That is, subgroups of the form $H \rtimes_{\varphi^m\gamma} \Z$, where $H$ is a maximal polynomially growing subgroup, $m$ is the minimum (positive) power of $\varphi$ which carries it to a conjugate, and $\gamma$ is the inner automorphism so $\varphi^m\gamma$ preserves $H$.) \end{thm}
+\begin{thm}[\cite{GauteroLustigRelHyp,GhoshRelHyp,DahmaniLiRelHyp}] If $\varphi$ is an automorphism of $F_n$ with at least one exponentially growing element, the semidirect product $F_n \rtimes_\varphi \Z$ is relatively hyperbolic with respect to subgroups of the form $H \rtimes_{\varphi^m\gamma} \Z$, where $H$ is a maximal polynomially growing subgroup, $m$ is the minimum (positive) power of $\varphi$ which carries it to a conjugate, and $\gamma$ is the inner automorphism so $\varphi^m\gamma$ preserves $H$. \end{thm}

+(This collection is sometimes referred to as the ``mapping torus'' of the collection of maximal polynomially growing subgroups.
+For each $H$, that such an $m$ exists is guaranteed since there are only finitely many conjugacy classes of maximal polynomially growing subgroups, and since $\varphi^m$ sends $H$ to a conjugate, there is an inner automorphism so that the composition preserves $H$.)

 Recall that Lemma~\ref{lem:stabs_are_free_by_cyclic} gives that $F_n \rtimes \Z$ is one ended, and so it is one ended relative to any collection of subgroups.

 Now we have access to a wide range of technology used in the study of relatively hyperbolic groups.
 In \cite{GuirardelLevitt2015} there is a careful examination of the subgroup $\Out(G;\mathcal{P})$ for relatively hyperbolic groups which are one ended relative to their parabolic subgroups, using JSJ theory and analysing the subgroup of automorphisms which preserves a splitting.
 We recall enough of their work to make the statements which follow self contained (although the proofs will not be).